 Furthermore, 92.7% of the real estate in the Eastside South neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.

-American households most often have a car, and regularly they have two or three.
-But households in the Eastside South neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Eastside South neighborhood have a highly unusual car ownership.
 23.7% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.1% of U.S. neighborhoods.

 Did you know that the Eastside South neighborhood has more Dominican and Puerto Rican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 18.3% of this neighborhood's residents have Dominican ancestry and 15.5% have Puerto Rican ancestry.